 The name ‘akumal’ actually means ‘place of turtles’ in the ancient Mayan language and the name doesn’t lie.

-Sea turtles can regularly be seen at Akumal’s turtle beach all year round however the best time to see them is nesting season which runs from May to November.
+Sea turtles can regularly be seen at Akumal’s Turtle Beach all year round however the best time to see them is nesting season which runs from May to November.

 Tours run all year round so don’t worry if you’ve already booked your trip, you can still see the turtles!